LFDT-Lockness/cggmp21/SECURITY.md

 be addressed, and (if so) and provide an estimated timeline for addressing it.

-After vulnerability was fixed and the new version of CGGMP21 protocol was properly tested, we publishe the fix, and publicly disclose the vulnerability (credits for finding the issue go to the reporter).
+After vulnerability was fixed and the new version of CGGMP21 protocol was properly tested, we publish the fix, and publicly disclose the vulnerability (credits for finding the issue go to the reporter).